Cathedral Basilica of the Sacred Heart (Newark)

 The Cathedral Basilica of the Sacred Heart, the fifth-largest cathedral in North America, is the seat of the Roman Catholic Archdiocese of Newark.
 Headed by Cardinal Tobin for the archdiocese, it is located in the Lower Broadway neighborhood of Newark, New Jersey.
 Catholic Mass is offered daily and three times on Sunday in English and in Spanish.
+Noon Sunday Mass is conducted in English with the Cathedral choir.